Bibliography

 OCARA methodological guide

-OCARA, standing for “Operational Climate Adaptation and Resilience Assessment”, is a guide that offers:
+OCARA, which stands for "Operational Climate Adaptation and Resilience Assessment", is a guide that offers:

-• the main principles for analysing the future evolution of impact scenarios
+the main principles for analysing future changes in impact scenarios

-⏳[WIP] A literature review is underway and will be proposed in 2024.
+⏳[WIP] A bibliographic review is underway and will be available soon.

 Last updated